Marijuana Writing Jobs: How to get Published Writing about Pot

 As a whole, marijuana writing jobs have increased in volume thanks to more websites cropping out, require content writers.
 The purpose of a content writer is to create texts, blogs and articles on relevant data, using Search Engine Optimization (SEO) keyword and linking practices to establish a strong web presence for the brand they’re representing.

 Content writing jobs can run the gamut from entry-level wage copywriting jobs to more advanced content editor and contributor positions.
+You can either work for a digital marketing agency such as Cultivate.buzz or provide your services as a freelancer.
 Most marijuana writing jobs are of the freelance variety, offering workers the chance to plan their own schedule.
 Web content writers sit at the cross section of marketing and reporting, attempting to produce thorough, researched content, while also asserting tactics for drawing customers onto a website and selling them on a product.

 Best Part of the Job